 Measurement of Treatment Outcomes including those that are impairment-based, activity participation-based and environmentally-based.

-The Iowa Hip Score and Nonarthritic Hip Score are used in addition to the Stulberg classification to evaluate functional outcomes in LCPD.19
+The Iowa Hip Score and Nonarthritic Hip Score are used in addition to the Stulberg classification to evaluate functional outcomes in LCPD.21

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

 Antiresorptive agents may provide useful adjunctive therapy.
-Animal studies of ischemic osteonecrosis of hip indicated that combined treatment of bone morphogenetic protein (BMP)-2 with bisphosphonates can decrease bone resorption, increased new bone formation and preserve the femoral head shape.
-2,20
+Animal studies of ischemic osteonecrosis of hip indicated that combined treatment of bone morphogenetic protein (BMP)-2 with bisphosphonates can decrease bone resorption, increase new bone formation and preserve the femoral head shape.2,22 In addition, treatment with Strontium ranelate in rat models has shown prevention in collapse of the ischemic FH and enhanced trabecular thickness.23

-Lack of basic science studies to understand the causative factors, the nature of the vascular events and the intricate events of bone and cartilage damage, particle removal and eventual repair.
+Lack of basic science studies to understand the causative factors, nature of vascular changes, intricate events of bone and cartilage damage, and particle removal and eventual repair.

-There are needs for well designed, controlled studies to explore new treatment options for advanced LCPD, since neither conservative nor operative management showed desirable outcomes.
+There is a need for well designed, controlled studies to explore new treatment options for advanced LCPD, since neither conservative nor operative management showed desirable outcomes.

-In addition, antiresorptive and anabolic agents need further investigation to assess their clinical efficacy in the treatment of LCP disease.
-20
+In addition, antiresorptive and anabolic agents need further investigation to assess their clinical efficacy in the treatment of LCP disease.22

 - Pinheiro, M., & Dobson, C. A. New insights into the biomechanics of Legg-Calvé-Perthes’ disease.
 Bone and Joint Research 2018;7:2, 148-156.